tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise4-PersonalizedOffers.md

 To create a personalized offer, follow these steps:

 1. Navigate to Decision Management -> Offers
-2. In the Browse tab, click `Create offer` then select `Personalized offer`
+2. On the Offers tab, click `Create offer` then select `Personalized offer`

     ![Demo](images/personolizedOffer.png)